vesalbargi/verilog-pipelined-cpu/README.md

 # Pipelined CPU Project

 This is a ModelSim project that implements a MIPS pipelined CPU using Verilog.
-This project builds upon the concepts from the single cycle CPU to create a more efficient CPU by using pipelining.
+This project builds upon the concepts from the single-cycle CPU to create a more efficient CPU by using pipelining.

 ## Phase 1